 E-learning Canvas, a UF course management system, is located at https://elearning.ufl.edu.
 Use your Gatorlink username and password to login.
 All course information including your grade on assignments, course homepage, syllabus, Xronos content (which includes lecture videos and practice problems), office hours, exam information, mail tool, discussion forum, free help information, etc. can be accessed from this site.
 You are responsible for verifying that your grades are accurate.
-There is no grade dispute at the end of the semester (see below for the One Week Policy).
+There is no grade dispute at the end of the semester (see below for specifics on the grade dispute policy).
 Note that the Canvas "course grade" is rarely accurate given Canvas's limited ability to calculate grades.
-So, although you should verify your assignment grades are accurate, you should use the grade calculator (located in the orientation module) to determine your actual course grade.
+So, although you should verify your assignment grades are accurate, you should use the grade calculator (the link is also located in the orientation module) to determine your actual course grade.
+Make sure to carefully follow the directions to setup the calculator correctly (you should not need to request permission to access it).
+Canvas's difficulty in correctly calculating final grades is also why the "show final grade" option is disabled in Canvas - that grade would likely be very misleading - so use the custom grade calculator.